historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-house.jpg"
 %}

-Alexander Majors House is one of the few [Antebellum period](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/antebellum-period) structures surviving in Kansas city and is on National register of historic buildings _(WPA Guide 1998)_.
+Alexander Majors House is one of the few [Antebellum period](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/antebellum-period) structures surviving in Kansas city and is on [National register of historic buildings](https://en.wikipedia.org/wiki/National_Register_of_Historic_Places) _(WPA Guide 1998)_.
 The house and the grounds were trading centers for 'Russell and Majors and Waddell' freighting firm and its also the house of Alexander majors house.
 Alexander Majors house ran alongside a dirt path, which is a state line road - a boundary between Kansas and Missouri, from West Port landing to the original Santa Fe trail _(Wornall Majors House Museums, 2018.11.12)_.

 ### Location
 {% include figure.html
   class="img-right"
   width="33%"
-  caption="**Alexander Majors Barn,
-  8201 State Line Rd (east side of road near 85th street), Kansas City, MO 64114** _(NHRF-1969, MAJORS)_" src="images/alexander-majors-house-location.jpg"
+  caption="**Alexander Majors house is on the east side of road near 85th street** _(NHRF-1969, MAJORS)_" src="images/alexander-majors-house-location.jpg"
 %}